RQuarx/ahpp/README.md

 - Make code more readable
 - Removing pkgs
 - Remove the need to use a list file to list installed AUR pkgs
+- Update pkgs from the git directory without reinstalling a pkg